 For the LGBTQ community, flags are markers of identity and group affiliation.
 The horizontally rainbow-striped Pride flag is used to indicate that an area is Gay-friendly.
 LGBTQ flags are not usually used, however, in opposition to other groups, which is one of the original purposes of flags as battle standards.

-The rainbow flag (also known as gay flag and pride flag) is an internationally recognized symbol of the Gay community, and is one of the earliest flags developed for the community.
+The rainbow flag (also known as gay flag and pride flag) is an internationally recognized symbol of the Gay community.
 It was conceived by Gilbert Baker of Chanute, Kansas in 1978 with eight colored stripes placed horizontally from top to bottom: red, orange, yellow, green, turquoise, indigo, violet, and hot pink.
 Since its creation, hot pink and turquoise are no longer used in the standard form of six stripes.

 The rainbow flag has non-Gay antecedents, such as the wiphala for Native South American Andes peoples consisting of diagonal rainbow arrangement of squares in seven colors (or seven horizontal stripes), the municipal flag of Cuzco in Peru with seven horizontal stripes, the rainbow flag of the Indian mystic Meher Baba, designed by Meher Baba in 1924 with seven horizontal stripes (the top being sky blue for enlightenment), and the Italian 1960s peace flag with seven colored horizontal stripes and PACE, Italian for “peace,” in the middle.